Skip to content

 Configuring SITE

-The important configurations lies in src/config.ts file.
+The important configurations resides in src/config.ts file.
 Within that file, you’ll see the SITE object where you can specify your website’s main configurations.

 // file: src/config.ts